 A family reunion.
 Time to pay your last disrespects.

-David Harbour (Stranger Things, Black Widow, The Newsroom) and Bill Pullman (The Sinner, All My Sons, Independence Day) return to the West End, alongside Hanako Footman, Akiya Henry, Sinead Matthews, Charlie Oscar and Stephen Wight in the world premiere of Mad House.
+David Harbour (Stranger Things, Black Widow, The Newsroom) and Bill Pullman (The Sinner, All My Sons, Independence Day) return to the West End, in the world premiere of the bitingly funny new play Mad House.

 There are those projects when the stars simply align, and to see David and Bill together on stage is beyond my wildest dreams- Theresa Rebeck, writer

 In rural Pennsylvania, Michael (David Harbour) has returned to his childhood home to look after his dying father, Daniel (Bill Pullman).
-His siblings Nedward (Stephen Wight) and Pam (Sinead Matthews) soon arrive, determined to work out how much money Dad actually has left and how they're getting their hands on it.
+His siblings soon arrive, determined to work out how much money Dad actually has left and how they're getting their hands on it.

-This dark and funny new play from Theresa Rebeck (Seminar, Smash, Bernhardt/Hamlet) is directed by Moritz von Stuelpnagel (Hand to God, Present Laughter), with set design by Frankie Bradshaw, costume design by Tilly Grimes, composition by Isobel Waller-Bridge and Sound Design by Beth Duke for Autograph Sound.
+This dark comedy from Theresa Rebeck (Seminar, Smash, Bernhardt/Hamlet) is directed by Moritz von Stuelpnagel (Hand to God, Present Laughter), with set design by Frankie Bradshaw, costume design by Tilly Grimes, lighting design by Prema Mehta, sound design by Beth Duke for Autograph Sound and composition by Isobel Waller-Bridge.
+The cast also includes Hanako Footman, Akiya Henry, Sinéad Matthews, Charlie Oscar and Stephen Wight.

 Contains discussion of death, mental illness and self-harm, transphobic and racist language, sexual content and swearing.